ionic-team/stencil-site/src/docs/components/properties.md

 ### Attribute Name

 Properties and component attributes are strongly connected but not necesary the same thing.
-While attributes are a HTML concept, properties are a JS concept inherent from object-oriented programming.
+While attributes are a HTML concept, properties are a JS one inherent from Object-Oriented Programming.

-In stencil the `@Prop()` decorator applied to a **property** will instruct the Stencil compiler to also listen for changes in a DOM attribute.
+In Stencil, the `@Prop()` decorator applied to a **property** will instruct the Stencil compiler to also listen for changes in a DOM attribute.

-Usually the name of a property is the same as the attribute, but this is not always the case, take the following component as example:
+Usually the name of a property is the same as the attribute, but this is not always the case.
+Take the following component as example:

 ```tsx
 import { Component, Prop} from '@stencil/core';